Anomandarist/Shadowrun-UK/AdventureLog/DininginStyle.md

 - Justin seeks to pose as bloke who made call
 - Smith messages Jack to inform him of their problems

-- Jack summons spirit of man force 6 movement and invisibility
+- Jack summons Spirit of Man Force 6 movement and invisibility
 - Jack suggests just finding sauce rather than recipe
 	- Smith tells Justin

-- Smith stim-patches dwarf chef to wake her up; before doing so he head-jams her and gasmasks his own face to cover.
+- Smith stim-patches dwarf chef to wake her up; before doing so he head-jams her and gasmasks his own face to cover
 	- ‘Interrogates’ her - Sauce in milk bottle in fridge

-- Police arrive and try to steer Justin-pretending-to-be-resident to cop car; troll cop heads upstairs.
+- Police arrive and try to steer Justin-pretending-to-be-resident to cop car; troll cop heads upstairs
 - Smith remains with dwarf and drags her to wardrobe
-- Loki gets into tiny human bed, lights out, unconscious people under bed.
+- Loki gets into tiny human bed, lights out, unconscious people under bed
-- Troll cop patrols……..kitchen first [live feed…]
+- Troll cop patrols...
+Kitchen first [live feed...]
-- Justin about to take biometric test needing Sanguine to help forge a result...Sanguine failed, and got a mark - so Justin is going it alone; Sanguine gets a marks but is attacked by Black ICE, he gets link-locked.
+- Justin about to take biometric test needing Sanguine to help forge a result...
+Sanguine failed, and got a mark - so Justin is going it alone; Sanguine gets a marks but is attacked by Black ICE, he gets link-locked
-- Troll cop goes to bedroom and reveals a troll sleeping in a teenager’s bed...so she shoots at him after an unconvincing excuse.
+- Troll cop goes to bedroom and reveals a troll sleeping in a teenager’s bed...
+So she shoots at him after an unconvincing excuse

 - Loki gets shot at, rolls towards shooter, takes 2 stun
 - Sanguine spoofs the DNA/fingerprint reader